cse110-fall22-group12/explore-cordova/README.md

 ```
 > cordova run browser
 ```
 Running app in android environment is not so easy.
-First we have to install the Android Build Tools and JDK.
+First we have to install the Android Build Tools / Android Studio and JDK.
+These are the pieces of software taht emulate the mobile environment.
 The [Cordova Android Development Page](https://cordova.apache.org/docs/en/11.x/guide/platforms/android/index.html) details all of the next steps for enabling mobile development.
-**NOTE**: its literally impossible to develop for android on Mac Mini 2020 with MacOS Monterey and the M1 Chip (the hardware that I'm using) .
+**NOTE**: its impossible to develop for android on Mac Mini 2020 with MacOS Monterey and the M1 Chip (the hardware that I'm using).

+Running app in ios environment is not easy either.
+First we need to install XCode, homebrew, ios-deploy, and cocoapods.
+These are the pieces of software that emulate the ios mobile environment.
+The [Cordova iOS Development Page](https://cordova.apache.org/docs/en/11.x/guide/platforms/ios/index.html) details all of the next steps for enabling mobile development.
+**NOTE**: its impossible to develop for ios on any machine that is not iOS.

 ## Research Notes ##
 These are unorganized thoughts that I had while playing around in this sandbox.